LouieOHagan/CI-Milestone1-Project/README.md

 This is website for an organisation called 'My Furry Friend'.
 My Furry Friend is operational in 3 countries, Ireland, England and Sweden.
 Their vision is to create a friendly community of people who share the common love for dogs along with their goal to bring dogs and their owners from all around the country together to meet, play, walk and talk.
 The website will be used to provide information to visitors about the organisation in conjuction with dog accessories reccomendations and multiple methods of contact.

 The website has 4 main pages, "Home", "Walk With Us", "Our Favourites" and "Contact Us", each of which have 3 variants.
 As My Furry Friends is operational in 3 countries, the website will come with a dropdown bar to allow users to change their location and language, the website content will be updated retrospectively for ease of use.

+<------------ Add Demonstration/Image of Site Here ------------>

 ## User Experience (UX)

 - ### User stories
-    - Site Visitor Goals
+    - #### Site Visitor Goals
-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and easily be able to find content.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-        1. As a First Time Visitor, I want to be able to
+        1. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
-        1. User Returning for second time
-        1. Frequent User
+        1. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+        1. As a Returning Visitor, I want to find the different walking locations in my area that I could take part in.
+        1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        1. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+        1. As a Frequent User, I want to check to see if there are any newly added favourite products reccomendations.
+        1. As a Frequent User, I want to check to see if there are any newly added Walking Locations in my area.

 - ### Design
-    - Colour Scheme
+    - #### Colour Scheme
         - The 2 colours I chose for the project was an #f7f7f7 (off-White) & #00a8ec (Light Blue).
 From the beginning of the design proccess, the goal was to design a very clean, simplistic but easy to navigate around website. #ec4400 (Orange) is a complementary to #00a8ec (Blue) however I decided to go with #f7f7f7 (off-White) as I strongly believe the two work really nice together and radiate cleanliness and simplicity.